Equality Act 2010: Public sector equality duty

 The Cabinet Office's Information Note 1/13, "Public Procurement and the Public Sector Equality Duty", noted that public authorities needed to have due regard to this duty when planning and undertaking procurement activities, stating in particular that when contracting out public functions, it would be usual to include contract conditions which specified how equality obligations and objectives were to be complied with.

 Equality Act 2010 (Specific Duties) Regulations

 The Equality Act 2010 (Specific Duties) Regulations 2011 (SI 2011–2260), made on 9 September 2011, required public authorities to publish information to demonstrate their compliance with the public sector equality duty and to identify one or more objectives which they thought they should work to achieve.

 Legal challenges

 Code of Practice on "Services, Public Functions and Associations"

-In 2020, certain groups attempted to legally challenge the EHRC's Code of Practice on "Services, Public Functions and Associations", which attempts to provide practical guidance on implementing the Equality Act, concerning the advice that service providers should in general treat trans people as their acquired gender.
+In 2020, Authentic Equality Alliance CIC attempted to legally challenge the EHRC's Code of Practice on "Services, Public Functions and Associations", which attempts to provide practical guidance on implementing the Equality Act, concerning the advice that service providers should in general treat trans people as their acquired gender.
 The challenge failed to get a hearing before the High Court of Justice, because the justice did not consider the case to be arguable.

+Bailey v Stonewall

+In 2019, barrister Allison Bailey criticised Stonewall's position on transgender rights on social media, including tweets supporting the newly formed LGB Alliance.
+The tweets led to complaints to Garden Court Chambers, including one from Stonewall, a member of the chambers' Diversity Champions scheme.
+Garden Court investigated the complaints and asked Bailey to delete two of the tweets- she refused.
+Bailey later brought a claim under the Equality Act, arguing that Garden Court had discriminated against her because of her gender-critical beliefs and that Stonewall had caused or induced the discrimination.
+In 2022, an Employment Tribunal ruled that Garden Court discriminated against and victimised Bailey due to her protected beliefs, but rejected her claim against Stonewall.
+The decision was upheld in 2024, and an appeal by Bailey was dismissed in 2025.